 There’s something funny and tasty coming out of Ealing”

-The Gift: A copy of the DVD “Whisky Galore!”, an Ealing comedy set in
+The Gift: A gift card to allow purchase of the film “Whisky Galore!”, an Ealing comedy set in the Hebrides.

 Tag 2: “Why should Scottish islanders have all the fun?